In Depth: As China Sculpts New Patent Law, Division Persists on Innovation and Enforcement

 It took five years of drafting before China’s first patent law took effect on April 1, 1985.
 Named the “Patent Law” as tradition dictates, it has since been amended three times — in 1992, 2000 and 2008.

 Experts such as Cheng — who was one of the first judges engaged in intellectual property trials in China — say that the first two amendments were primarily responses to external pressure to comply with international standards.
-The 2008 amendment, for example, focused on counterfeits and piracy.
-Since 2008, however, the motivation for amending the law has been to solve problems in domestic patent practices.
+In 2008, however, the motivation for amending the law shifted to solving problems in domestic patent practices, including strengthening the protection of innovation.

 Looking at the numbers, Chinese companies appear to be growing more innovative.
 According to the World Intellectual Property Organization, China ranked first globally in the number of intellectual property applications for patents, trademarks and industrial designs in 2017.